-We have audited the cash-basis Statement of Changes in Program Assets of the Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the years ended June 30, 2012, and June 30, 2011, and have issued our report thereon dated October 30, 2012.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the cash basis Statement of Changes in Program Assets and the related notes of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program as of and for the years ended June 30, 2013, and June 30, 2012, and have issued our report thereon dated December 4, 2013.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, which is issued by the Comptroller General of the United States.